Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/grafana_bug_workaround.md

           "uid": "${DS_GRAFANA-POSTGRESQL-GA_DB}"
         },
 ```
-again, the `uid` must match yours, the one you just put into the top of the file.
+Again, the `uid` must match yours, the one you just put into the top of the file.
 When you have finished, delete the existing dashboard in Grafana, and import the one you have just made.
 You should find it loads OK, and that you can export it for other users.

 You should stil have the backup copy you made above, in case you need to go through the process again, or you do but it doesn't work.